How To Finish The Interior Of A dollhouse!

 Follow the same procedure with carpet, but use either Modge Podge or tacky glue thinned with water.
 Brush a thin layer of adhesive directly onto the floor paying careful attention to the edges and corners.
 Smooth the carpet with a 4″ wide plastic scraper, working from the back of the room to the front and wipe away any excess adhesive with damp paper towels.

-MOLDING: Measure the width of each wall and beginning on the left, outer corner, begin installing base molding.
-Cut the molding to size and run a very thin line of Quick Grip glue down back center of the molding.
-(A very thin line of glue in center decreases glue globs during installation).
-Press the molding into place and hold in place for a minute or two.
+MOLDING: Measure the width of each wall and cut the molding to size.
 Use the Easy Cutters to cut molding to size and for angled joins in the inside corners use the Easy Cutters to cut the end of the molding on an angle.
 Household scissors are not recommended!
 Even the sharpest pair will compress and distort the wood and every join will be noticeably uneven!
+To decrease the chance of glue globs, run a very thin line of Quick Grip glue down back center of the molding.
+Beginning on the left, outer corner, press the molding into place and hold for a minute or two until set.

 STAIRS: Build stairs to fit and stain or paint to match the room.
 Install stairs, and wipe away excess glue with damp paper towels.